 District 5970 will encourage and facilitate continued collaboration and partnerships among Clubs on various projects.

-The policies and procedures developed to administer the new grant model will be reviewed annually, incorporating input and feedback from Clubs and members.
+The policies and procedures developed to administer the grant model will be reviewed annually, incorporating input and feedback from Clubs and members.

 District 5970 will abide by the stewardship principles as required by The Rotary Foundation.